meysam5514/instagram-downloader/README.md

 # instagram-downloader
-Several web services to download any content you see on Instagram
+Several web services to download any content you see on Instagram, including posts, stories, account details, etc.